Head of School

 Demetrius Laffitte serves as the Upper School Dean of Students.
 As Dean of Students, Mr. Laffitte takes the lead in supporting students and faculty regarding all discipline issues in the high school, including academic dishonesty.
 Mr. Laffitte oversees student clubs and activities in the High School as well as oversees the planning, logistics and scheduling of the high school advisory program, and more.

 Mr. Laffitte joined Léman in 2017 as Assistant Athletic Director and physical education instructor.
-He has 22 years of teaching experience, which include many accomplishments as a teacher of physical education, health and science, and as a basketball, football and volleyball coach.
+He has 22 years of teaching experience, which includes many accomplishments as a teacher of physical education, health and science, and as a basketball, football and volleyball coach.
 Mr. Laffitte has worked at schools in San Diego, Milan and Rome, most recently at Marymount International School.
 He also played 12 years of professional basketball throughout Europe and South America.
-Mr. Laffitte has a MSc degree in education from Asuza Pacific University, and a BA in physical education from United States International University.
-Demetrius and his wife, Barbara Pluchino-Laffitte, have three sons - Dominic (grade 12), Daniel (grade 10), and Diego (grade 4) - who are all Léman students.
+Mr. Laffitte has an MSc degree in education from Asuza Pacific University, and a BA in physical education from United States International University.
+Demetrius and his wife, Barbara Pluchino-Laffitte, have three sons - Dominic, Daniel, and Diego, who are Léman graduates and students.

 Director of International Baccalaureate (IB) Programming

 In her role as Director of IB Programming, Lucy Alexander supports the IB Teaching team in the delivery and assessment of the school's IB Diploma Programme and she collaborates with faculty and staff throughout the school (pre-K to 12) with curriculum alignment and implementation of the IB Approaches to Teaching and Learning.